-Academic Standing: Warning and Dismissal
+Academic Standing: Warning, Probation and Dismissal

-Quality of work by individual students is ensured by the standard of a minimum grade point average of 3.00 ("B") to continue in matriculated status and to graduate.
-Any graduate student whose cumulative graduate grade point average falls below 3.00 ("B") will either be placed on academic probation or dismissed and will receive a letter from the Dean of the Graduate Division informing them of their status.
-If that status is probation, this letter may include limitations on the number of credits a student may take in the following semester or other conditions necessary to regain good academic standing.
-Students are subject to dismissal from graduate programs if a single "F" is earned; their overall grade point average remains below 3.00 for two (2) consecutive semesters; nine semester hours of grades of "C" and/or "C+" are earned in the accumulation of credits necessary to graduate, or grades of "C" or below are earned in coursework in any two consecutive terms, including intersessions.
-If, at the end of the following semester of enrollment, the student's cumulative grade point average increases but remains below 3.0, at the discretion of the Dean the student may be continued on terminal academic probation for a maximum of one additional semester.
-At the end of that semester, the student must have a 3.00 ("B") cumulative grade point average, or they will be subject to dismissal from their program for unsatisfactory academic performance.
+Quality of work by individual students is ensured by the standard of a minimum grade point average of 3.0 ("B") to continue in matriculated status and to graduate.
+Students are subject to dismissal from graduate programs if a single "F" is earned; overall grade point average remains below 3.0 for two (2) consecutive semesters; nine semester hours of grades of "C" and/or "C+" are earned in the accumulation of credits necessary to graduate, or grades of "C" or below are earned in coursework in any two consecutive terms, including intersessions.
+Dismissal letters will be sent to the student's Eastern email address and the student's course load will be dropped.
+At the discretion of the dean, a probation semester may be offered.
+If, at the end of one semester on probation, the student's cumulative grade point average increases but remains below 3.0, at the discretion of the Dean the student may be continued on academic probation for a maximum of one additional semester.
+At the end of that semester, the student must have a 3.0 ("B") cumulative grade point average, or the student will be dismissed from their program for unsatisfactory academic performance.
 Regular warning and dismissal procedures are used to discourage unqualified students from persistent enrollment in courses.